PFRman/bpkp/README.md

 gathered for any cursor position and also from a successfully parsed query.
 From these tokens, the concrete suggestions can be derived.

-This feature uses a modified version of the [SPARQL.js](https://github.com/RubenVerborgh/SPARQL.js/)-parser.
+This feature is based on a [Jison](https://gerhobbelt.github.io/jison/about/)-generated parser.

 ### 3. Context-sensitive suggestions
 By analyzing the parse tree of the (uncompleted) query, the required context can be extracted.